gilch/hissp/docs/primer.rst

 In Hissp, you write in this parsed form far more directly:
 *Hissp code is AST.*

-Some familiarity with Python is assumed for this tutorial.
+Some familiarity with Python is assumed for the primer.
 If you get confused or stuck,
 see the `discussions page <https://github.com/gilch/hissp/discussions>`_ or find the chat.